sagiol/Windows-Privesc-/Windows-Privesc.md

 ---
 cd /users/administrator - command to get to administrator directory.
 ---
+where /R (recursive) c:\windows - command that we can use to find a file on disk c in the windows directory.
+---
 ```
 ## Reverse shell using FTP/SMB and meterpreter
 ```